-In the reporting successful coordination facilitated the implementation of the Action.
+In the reporting period successful coordination facilitated the implementation of the Action.

-The project has been actively coordinating its actions with government counterparts, local self-government bodies, other UN agencies and UNDP projects, local NGOs/CSOs.
+The project continued to actively coordinate its actions with government counterparts, local self-government bodies, other UN agencies and UNDP projects, international donors in Armenia, local NGOs/CSOs.
 This coordination with national and local stakeholders, who are operating in the targeted regions in the sector of humanitarian aid and intervention, ensured alignment and harmonization of approaches and methods.
 Project staff ensured an ongoing dialogue and kept the partners well aware of and involved in the project activities, which contributed to nurturing relationships.